thelia/thelia.github.io/en/documentation/installation.md

 * apache 2
 * mysql 5

-If you use Mac OSX, it still doesn't use php 5.4 as default php version...
+If you use **Mac OSX**, it still doesn't use php 5.4 as default php version...
 There are many solutions for you :

 * use [phpbrew](https://github.com/c9s/phpbrew)
 * use last MAMP version and put the php bin directory in your path  :